marcusduraes/dynamic-page/README.md

 # Dynamic PHP page - PHP

-Dynamic PHP page using the GET superglobal to display Mcdonalds menugit
+Dynamic PHP page using the GET superglobal to display Mcdonalds menu